odioski/RADICO/NFO.md

 ### 🙏 Acknowledgments

-Special thanks to the open source community, Linux networking pioneers, and the AI researchers whose innovations make tools like RADICO possible.
+Special thanks to the open source community, Linux networking pioneers, and the AI researchers whose innovations make tools like RADICA possible.

 ---

 ## 🌟 Final Words

-**RADICO** isn't just another network troubleshooting script—it's a revolution in how we approach connectivity problems.
-From the moment you run `./radico`, you're not just executing commands; you're embarking on a guided journey through the layers of modern networking, powered by both time-tested Unix philosophy and cutting-edge artificial intelligence.
+**RADICA** isn't just another network troubleshooting script—it's a revolution in how we approach connectivity problems.
+From the moment you run `./RADICA`, you're not just executing commands; you're embarking on a guided journey through the layers of modern networking, powered by both time-tested Unix philosophy and cutting-edge artificial intelligence.

 ### 💫 The Philosophy

 *"Every network problem has a solution.
 Every solution has a story.
 Every story teaches us something new."*

-Whether you're dealing with a stubborn WiFi connection, mysterious packet loss, or complex enterprise networking challenges, RADICO is your companion in the digital troubleshooting journey.
+Whether you're dealing with a stubborn WiFi connection, mysterious packet loss, or complex enterprise networking challenges, RADICA is your companion in the digital troubleshooting journey.

 ---

-**🚀 RADICO - Making network troubleshooting Radicoy simple, beautifully intelligent! 🚀**
+**🚀 RADICA - Making network troubleshooting RADICAy simple, beautifully intelligent! 🚀**